As pro golf returns to Raleigh this week, emotions raw following Grayson Murray’s death

 As a playoff winner of the PGA Tour’s Sony Open in Hawaii in January, Murray had qualified for his first Masters appearance this year and was set for the 2024 U.S. Open in Pinehurst next month.

-“It was just a friendly, casual conversation, back and forth,” Jenkins said.
+“It was just a friendly, casual conversation, the usual back and forth,” Jenkins said.
 “I didn’t expect it to be the last.”

 Sadly, it was.